jarh1992/queenAttack/README.md

 # Queens Attack
-*Based in the test Queens Attack which the objective is calculate How many movements can do the queen in a chess board with obstacles*
+*Based in the test Queens Attack which the objective is calculate How many movements can do the queen in a chess board with obstacles.
+The text and images here are not of my authoship, just the queen.py code*

 You will be given a square chess board with one queen and a number of obstacles placed on it.
 Determine how many squares the queen can attack.